Surgery becomes more common as we age, whether from a fall, a car accident, or a health condition. The most common procedures are:

 - Vitamins A, E, and K

-Eggs are versatile and easy to prepare and contain easy-to-digest protein which makes them a good post-surgery choice.
-For a long time we were told to limit our egg consumption because of their high cholesterol content but they have learned that eggs help raise the “good” HDL cholesterol.
+Eggs are versatile, easy to prepare, and contain easy-to-digest protein, making them an excellent post-surgery choice.
+Some sources suggested limiting our egg consumption because of its high cholesterol content, but they have learned that eggs help raise the “good” HDL cholesterol.
 You can have up to 3 whole eggs a day!

 If drinking plain water doesn’t appeal to you, you can try: